The Last Picture Show: Awards and nominations

 In April 2011, The Last Picture Show was re-released in UK and Irish cinemas, distributed by Park Circus.
 Total Film magazine gave the film a five-star review, stating: "Peter Bogdanovich's desolate Texan drama is still as stunning now as it was in 1971."

+The February 2020 issue of New York Magazine lists The Last Picture Show as among "The Best Movies That Lost Best Picture at the Oscars."

 Home media

 The film was released by The Criterion Collection in November 2010 as part of its box set America Lost and Found: The BBS Story.
 It included a high-definition digital transfer of Peter Bogdanovich's director's cut, two audio commentaries, one from 1991, featuring Bogdanovich and actors Cybill Shepherd, Randy Quaid, Cloris Leachman, and Frank Marshall; the other from 2009, featuring Bogdanovich "The Last Picture Show": A Look Back, (1999) and Picture This (1990), documentaries about the making of the film, A Discussion with Filmmaker Peter Bogdanovich, a 2009 Q&A, screen tests and location footage, and excerpts from a 1972 television interview with director François Truffaut about the New Hollywood.